Top 5 family-friendly Friday Brunch options in the capital (including the runners-up & best for adults only too!)

 There are still plenty more Abu Dhabi brunch reviews to come.
 I am happy to take your contributions and suggestions as well to make this a comprehensive list for families to choose from for all ages and occasions – email me email@example.com or comment below.

 Do you have an Abu Dhabi brunch…with kids favourite?

 Disclosure & Disclaimer: Please note all reviews and pricing correct at time of initial publishing February 2015.
-Last revised and updated February 2017. +++Prices in Abu Dhabi are quoted exclusive of taxes which are currently 10% service fee, 6% tourism tax and 4% municipality fee.
+Last revised and update in March 2018. +++Prices in Abu Dhabi are often quoted exclusive of taxes which are currently 10% service fee, 6% tourism tax and 4% municipality fee, from 1 January 2018 5% VAT must be included in prices.
 Always contact the hotel directly for latest pricing.
 Some brunches on this listing have been provided to us on a complimentary basis in exchange for our honest review, most have been paid for personally and all opinions, as always, are our own.

 © Our Globetrotters